PervasiveWellbeingTech/Subliminal-ChromeExtension-BTHubWebsite/README.md

 Once downloaded, click on the "Adaptive Mode" toggle switch to open the adaptive mode website.
 Follow the instructions to pair the sensor to the Chrome Extension and continue browsing normally while having the adaptive mode website open.

-## Publishing and Updating the Extension

-Follow the instructions on [this page](https://developer.chrome.com/webstore/publish) to publish the Chrome Extension on the Google Chrome Web store.
-Additional information on updating the version is available.

 ## Prerequisites

 - Google Chrome

 The Breathing Edges extension requires an updated version of the Google Chrome browser.
 You can download and install it by following the instructions in this [link](https://support.google.com/chrome/answer/95346?co=GENIE.Platform%3DDesktop&hl=en)

+## Publishing and Updating the Extension

+Follow the instructions on [this page](https://developer.chrome.com/webstore/publish) to publish the Chrome Extension on the Google Chrome Web store.

+To publish the extension on the Chrome web store, go to the [developer dashboard](https://chrome.google.com/webstore/developer/dashboard), sign-in or create an account, upload all the extension files, and click "Publish."

 ## Authors